DKMitt/wifi_ws/README.md

 ### Hardware Used

-  - Feather Huzzah ESP8266 WiFi
+  - Adafruit Feather HUZZAH ESP8266 development board with built in USB and battery charging
-  - DHT-11 Temperature & Humidity Sensor
+  - DHT-11 digital temperature and humidity sensor

 ----